 For 30 years, Integra Networks has designed, built, and supported enterprise-level technology solutions in Ottawa, Ontario.
-The company began focusing on data center virtualization in 2002 when virtualization was still in its infancy.
+The company began focusing on data centre virtualization in 2002 when virtualization was still in its infancy.
 During this time, Integra Networks introduced many Canadian federal and local government agencies to virtualization.
 They have been named a top Canadian Federal Government Partner, and recognized as the VMware vendor of record for the municipal government of Ottawa.
 Today, individual federal government departments and agencies account for a large part of the company’s business.
 Integra Networks also supports virtualization efforts for commercial enterprises, higher education, and healthcare.

 Over the years, Integra Networks has received numerous awards from VMware, including VMware’s Top Partner in North America for Thought Leadership.
 Its business and technical executives belong to VMware’s North America Partner Advisory Council and Partner Technical Advisory Board.
 The company employs 25 full-time employees and brings in additional expertise for large virtualization implementations.
 While the company has a much smaller IT environment than its enterprise customers, its infrastructure is more complex than that of most organizations its size.
 Its IT environment includes over 70 servers and has been fully virtualized for five years.
-Integra recommends Trend Micro Deep Security for virtualized environments and protects their own data center with the solution.
+Integra recommends Trend Micro Deep Security for virtualized environments and protects their own data centre with the solution.

-Data center virtualization has given Canadian government agencies and other Ottawa enterprises a way to control costs through server consolidation as well as creating more flexible data centers.
+Data centre virtualization has given Canadian government agencies and other Ottawa enterprises a way to control costs through server consolidation as well as creating more flexible data centres.
 “As government agencies implement more private cloud technologies based on VMware, developers and test labs spin up virtual machines constantly and commission and decommission them at will.
 An agentless approach allows security service provisioning to keep pace with server provisioning,” said Nagwa Koressa, founder, president, and CEO of Integra Networks.

 Similar to trends with the United States government, security is a top priority for the Canadian government as it revamps systems in an effort to better protect Canada’s intellectual property and the programs it runs to safeguard citizens.
 Traditional agent-based security can negatively impact performance and resources in virtual environments, but these pitfalls have not always been widely understood by clients.
 As a front-runner in virtualization technology, Integra Networks needed to help clients get the most out of their investments in virtualization.
-This required education on the problems associated with using traditionally architected security in a virtualized data center.
+This required education on the problems associated with using traditionally architected security in a virtualized data centre.

 The first issue Integra needed to overcome was instant-on gaps.
 The activation and deactivation of virtual machines in rapid cycles requires consistent and immediate provisioning of security and consistent application of security updates.
 This is because a virtual machine can be activated much faster than traditional security can configure an agent and conduct security updates.
 In fact, it’s possible to introduce massive security vulnerabilities simply by powering on a dormant virtual machine.